5 Retail Customer Service Mistakes to Avoid in the Post-COVID Era

 Common Customer Service Mistakes

 In 2020, retailers grappled with unprecedented challenges, juggling evolving demands with operational disruptions.
 Situations didn’t always have clear answers, and what worked yesterday had the potential of becoming a revenue-busting problem by morning.
+2021, instead of becoming a post-pandemic era, turned out to be a period of more COVID.

 The one thing that absolutely did happen during the COVID-19 outbreak was that consumers shifted to digital channels in large numbers.
 According to the Accenture COVID-19 Consumer Pulse Research, many of those who increased the use of digital-enabled services will persist with them.